wmo-im/wis2box/docs/source/data-access/pywis-pubsub.rst

 ``pywis-pubsub`` is a Python package that provides publish, subscription and download capability of data from WIS2 infrastructure services.

-Before starting the wis2box-subscribe-download container you must edit the default configuration provided in ``docker/wis2box-subscribe-download/local.yml``.
-You need to define the URL of the MQTT-broker and the topics you which you wish to subscribe to.
+Before starting the wis2box-subscribe-download container,  the default configuration (provided in ``docker/wis2box-subscribe-download/local.yml``) must be updated, by defining the URL of the MQTT broker as well as the desired topics to subscribe to.

-You also need to specify the storage where you wish the downloaded data to be stored.
+In addition, the storage path should be updated to specify where the downloaded should be saved to.

 .. code-block:: yaml